 Dogs and cats, when wild, eat raw meat.
 But there are additional nutrients pets need for optimum health.
 If we’re making our own pet food or buying a brand for its well-designed nutrition, there are some components that should be present.

 - For cats, their food should not contain grains, vegetables or carbohydrates.
 Cats are designed to subsist solely on meat; their bodies can not digest carbs.
-Roughly, cat food should contain raw meat and organ meats, the right balance of omega-3 and omega-6s, trace vitamins and minerals including selenium (immune system and thyroid support), B6 for heart health and energy levels, sea salt, vitamin D, insoluble fiber (resistant starch for colon health and the right probiotic ecosystem), certain minerals like iron and copper, also Vitamin E, manganese, the vitamin thiamine mononitrate, and iodine.
+Roughly, raw food experts recommend: cat food should contain raw meat, the right balance of omega-3 and omega-6s, trace vitamins and minerals including selenium (immune system and thyroid support), B6 for heart health and energy levels, sea salt, insoluble fiber (resistant starch for colon health and the right probiotic ecosystem) and the vitamin thiamine mononitrate.
+Vitamin D should not be from oral vitamins but from outdoor time in the sun; indoor animals: I prefer snuggling in front of a vitamin D lamp, or use a (less expensive) reptile sun lamp on them when they’re napping!)
+Controversial inclusions (based on toxicity theories on these) are: iron and copper, Vitamin E, manganese, organ meats and iron.

 While homemade food with rice is tempting and economical, in the long run, it won’t leave our animals as healthy.
 That’s because carnivores aren’t designed to digest grains.

-Many of the supplements listed above will be less necessary if an animal is fed good food its whole life.
-There are exceptions with aging, of course.
-Certain breeds are more likely to suffer from certain conditions.
-But diet goes a long way in terms of prevention.
 There’s no better time than now to invest in good food, to save money on health care costs in the future.
 Many of our pets’ most common health problems are best treated with a grain-free diet and immune boosting.
 The proper raw food takes care of those needs in terms of prevention and treatment.

 If finances don’t allow for a raw food diet, it is best to at least avoid pet foods that contain grains.
 Or, if making your own pet food with rice, remember the first tip under #3 above: Use apple cider vinegar, and soak the rice overnight to make it more digestible.